 Make sure you come connect with me and say Hello (or G’Day) on my Fan Page

-Leone Marziano - is a wife, mother to a very active toddler and entrepreneur who specializes in online marketing.
-Prior to finding the online world, Leone was an accountant for over 20 years Leone's husband Anthony had been battling non-Hodgkin's Lymphoma for 5 years when they found that they were beyond broke.
+Leone Marziano - is a wife, mother to a very active 4 year old and a baby and entrepreneur who specializes in online marketing.
+Prior to finding the online world, Leone was an accountant for over 20 years.
+Leone's husband Anthony had been battling non-Hodgkin's Lymphoma for 5 years when they found that they were beyond broke.
 With debts of over $500,000 they decided to sell their home to pay off most of their debts and rent.
-They now live near the beautiful Lake Macquarie near Newcastle, Australia with their toddler Emma, who is a miracle!
-Leone and Anthony have turned to direct sales and internet marketing so that they can provide a better life for their daughter and to get Anthony retired from a toxic work environment.
+They now live on the mid north coast of NSW, Australia, with their two beautiful daughters.